lpereira/lwan/README.md

-Passing `-DCMAKE_BUILD_TYPE=Release` will enable some compiler optimizations (such as [LTO](http://gcc.gnu.org/wiki/LinkTimeOptimization)) and tune the code for current architecture. *Please use this version when benchmarking*, as the default is the Debug build, which not only logs all requests to the standard output, but does so while holding a mutex.
+Passing `-DCMAKE_BUILD_TYPE=Release` will enable some compiler optimizations (such as [LTO](http://gcc.gnu.org/wiki/LinkTimeOptimization)) and tune the code for current architecture.

+> :exclamation: **Important:** *Please use the release build when benchmarking*, as
+> the default is the Debug build, which not only logs all requests to the
+> standard output, but does so while holding a lock, severely holding down
+> the server.

 The default build (i.e. not passing `-DCMAKE_BUILD_TYPE=Release`) will build a version suitable for debugging purposes.
 This version can be used under